IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

 3. Access the new **Health Endpoint** for the application.

     a.
-Open the Firefox Web Browser from inside of the VM and go to the URL below to display the health endpoint.
+Open the Web Browser from inside of the VM and go to the URL below to display the health endpoint.

         http://localhost:9080/health